VioPaige/HelixDocs/README.md

             - Bot response:                         Embed with info about the server the command was ran in.

+        - Setprefix
+            - Aliases:
+                - newprefix
+            - Arguments:                            <prefix>setprefix <prefix that you want> (keep in mind you'll need to use the new prefix for this command after the change)
+            - Requirements to use:                  Admin or Manage Server permission
+            - Usage example:                        !!setprefix ?
+            - Bot response:
+                - Success:                          Succesfully updated prefix for this server to '<prefix that you chose>'
+                - Not enough permissions:           You need Admin or Manage Guild permissions to run this command.

        - Setwelcome
             - Aliases:
                 - newwelcome